bdikbas/cse15l-lab-reports/Lab_Report_3.md

 # The Grep Command

+**Lab Intro**
+In Lab 3, we learned how to use different commands to find and search for files and strings in files in addition to some characteristics of those files, such as word count, character count, and line count.

 **Definition**

 Grep, which is short for "global regular expression print," is a command that is used to searching for a regular expression or string in a .txt file.